MyM-ModpackTeam/ThaumicSkies/guide/Tips & Tricks.md

 * Thaumic Bases Overchanting Table can increase any enchant level by one.
 Fortune IV and Protection V are possible enchants.
 * All Withers, Eldritch Guardians and Hellfish are infernal.
 Be prepared!
 * The Gadomancy Ethereal Familiar can be a very strong ally in fights.
 Making one early can be extremely beneficial, especially when fighting infernals.
+* This pack has Cooking for Blockheads.
+It provides a multi-block kitchen that can prepare nearly any food, including advanced Pam's HarvestCraft recipes, with the click of a button.